BenFictional/dart-206_20Su/unit-3/lesson-5/accessibility.md

 For images, if you're using a vector image created in Illustrator, the best solution is to save it as an SVG for use in web design.
 SVG's take up very little memory, but are best for simple artwork with flat colors.
 If you need to make your SVG's even smaller, you can upload them to[ SVGOMG ](https://jakearchibald.github.io/svgomg/)and download a compressed version.

-If you're working with photos, you'll have to save iamges as JPEG's.
+If you're working with photos, you'll have to save images as JPEG's.
 The best approach is to take a trip through Photoshop.
 Use "File &gt;&gt;&gt; Export &gt;&gt;&gt; Save for Web" to compress raster images, and adjust the "quality" setting as low as you can go without sacrificing the too much image quality \(I usually set the quality to 60\).
 You can watch a tutorial about this in the Lynda course: Photoshop CC for Web Design, Ch.
 8, [Optimizing individual images](https://www.lynda.com/Photoshop-tutorials/Optimizing-individual-images/145211/166635-4.html?autoplay=true).

 For raster images \(JPEG's and PNG's\) you should also check the image dimensions, as this can make a \_huge \_impact in the size of your file.
 If your image is 1920px wide but it's only displayed at 400px in your website, you can resize it in Photoshop \(Image &gt;&gt;&gt; Image Size\) to optimize your file size.
 For example, an image straight out of your camera might be 4000px wide and take up 4MB but an optimized web version could be 1000px wide and only take up 200kB \(that's twenty times smaller\).